qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 of the color parameters sliders.
 You can adjust such parameters with the spinbox beside or, handy, scrolling the mouse wheel over the corresponding slider.
 You can also typeset the color html notation.
-Finally, there is an :guilabel:`opacity` slider to set transparency level.
+Finally, there is an :guilabel:`Opacity` slider to set transparency level.

 The dialog also provides a visual comparison between the :guilabel:`Old` (applied to widget) and the :guilabel:`Current` (being selected)